asprenger/MLflow_introduction/README.md

 As a workaround, we can download the SavedModel from the Tracking Service and deploy it into Tensorflow Serving.
 This works because the MLflow model is just the SavedModel with some meta-data.

-We use the same `MLflow artifacts download` command again but this time specify artifact path `exported_model/tfmodel`:
+We use the same `mlflow artifacts download` command again but this time specify artifact path `exported_model/tfmodel`:

     MLflow_TRACKING_URI=http://127.0.0.1:5000 mlflow artifacts download --run-id 2eddaed00e264f73b5bd94b057054d7c --artifact-path exported_model/tfmodel